astramieri/astramieri/README.md

 ### Hi there! 👋

-I'm Angelo, a *versatile* Software Engineer who thrives on both database development and indie hacking projects.
+I'm Angelo, a *curious* Software Engineer passionate about both software development and indie hacking projects.

 Here's a glimpse of what I do/like.

-- Day-time: Software Engineer with strong expertise in Oracle DB development
+- Day-time: Software Engineer with a strong/peculiar expertise in Oracle DB development
+- Free-time: Data Engineer (self-taught apprentice level)
-- Night-time: Indie Hacker and *aspiring* entrepreneur
+- Night-time: Indie Hacker and *aspiring* entrepreneur (take a look at my projects!)
-- Passions: Reading books, Personal finance, Chess
+- Passions: Reading books, Personal finance, Automation games

 Feel free to reach out to me for collaborations or if you have any interesting ideas!